subham-paul/Spam-Detection-Form/README.md

-# 🛡️ Spam Detection Form
+# 🛡️ Spam Detection System

 A robust **Spam Detection Form** built with **Python**, **Flask**, and **Machine Learning** that classifies user-submitted text messages as **Spam** or **Legitimate (Ham)**.
 The application utilizes a **Majority Voting Ensemble Learning** approach by combining three different machine learning models to improve prediction accuracy and reliability.